Should I File Bankruptcy?

 Everyone Will Know I File – This is not true.
 While the filing is technically public knowledge, it is a federal filing.
 We get calls from lawyers every week asking us to use our login to access a bankruptcy filing.
-This should tell you that it’s not that easy to find a list of people who have filed bankruptcy.
+This should tell you that it’s not that easy to find a list of people who have filed for bankruptcy.
 Your neighbors won’t know.

-My Employer Will Know – Generally, your employer is not made aware that you filed bankruptcy.
-If you have a job which requires you to be bonded for handling large sums of money, we make sure to discuss that with you; otherwise, we have yet to have a client report back to us that they have had problems with their employer.
+My Employer Will Know – Generally, your employer is not made aware that you filed for bankruptcy.
+If you have a job that requires you to be bonded for handling large sums of money, we make sure to discuss that with you; otherwise, we have yet to have a client report back to us that they have had problems with their employer.
 If you are ever in a position to discuss your bankruptcy, your response is an easy one: I did the best thing for myself and my family, and things are much better now.

 My Credit Will Be Ruined If I File Bankruptcy – Not true.
 For most individuals, your credit will drop about 75 points when you file.
 About a year after filing, your credit score will be back to what it was right before you filed.
 From there, it should only go up.
-We provide all of our clients guidance regarding credit score repair as well.
+We provide all of our clients with guidance regarding credit score repair as well.

 I Won’t Be Able To Buy A Car – Not true.
 Within the first year after filing bankruptcy, you will receive offers for vehicle financing.
 Should I file bankruptcy if I could never buy a car again?
 Probably not.
 But you’ll find that’s just not true.